An Exploration of Existential Depression also known as the dark night of the soul

 Thomas Moore - Dark Nights of the Soul: A Guide to Finding Your Way Through Life's Ordeals

-Over the last few weeks, I have found myself in a space that is eerily familiar.
-Trying to convey this space in a few words could possibly feel like the following.
-Imagine when you have the awareness that you are consciously starting your journey.
 Liken your journey to that of being an alpineer.
 You’re at base camp, you just got there with all your old tools, the weight of your old life, beliefs, and traumas all hauled up with you.
 As you get into the tent you have to lay it all down and take stock.
-Take stock of the life you have lived, and the experiences that may have passed yes you have not allowed them to pass.
+Take stock of the life you have lived and the experiences that may have passed yes you have not allowed them to pass.
 You hold them emotionally, mentally and even physically.
-As you repack your bag, you are about to venture out, to claim your summit, be its fulfilment, reclamation, healing, or success, there is still a path you are needing to walk, to climb to figure out.
+As you repack your bag, you are about to venture out, to claim your summit, be it fulfilment, reclamation, healing, or success, there is still a path you need to walk, to climb to figure out.
 For a few days, the climb is going well, you are building momentum, have a good pace, you have trained and you know that you can handle this.
 And then one day, the snowfall covered some eerily thin ice, where you in all your confidence, step.
 You fall and fall, and fall into more darkness, eventually being caught by a jagged ledge of ice that is wide enough to catch your body.
 Thud.
 The body trembles and adrenaline, shock, confusion, chaos and panic ensue.
 ‘Fuck I fell into a crevasse’, no signal on the sat phone, it’s late, hardly any light. you have your backpack and yourself.
 That is all.

-The Latin Translation existential is existentialis/exsistentialis which means ‘pertaining to existence’ and for depression is animus fractus which signifies ‘a split’ or a broken mind.
+The Latin Translation existential is existentialis/exsistentialis which means ‘about existence’ and for depression is animus fractus which signifies ‘a split’ or a broken mind.
 This translation best describes this dis-ease, and also the state of mind of anyone who has identified the body-object, multifaceted false personality and where that fits into reality/life/existence as a whole.

 What is Existential Depression?